OWASP/ASVS/4.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## V5.1 Input Validation Requirements

 Properly implemented input validation controls, using positive whitelisting and strong data typing, can eliminate more than 90% of all injection attacks.
 Length and range checks can reduce this further.
 Building in secure input validation is required during application architecture, design sprints, coding, and unit and integration testing.
-Although many of these items cannot be found in penetration tests, the results of not implementing them are trivially found in V5.3 - Output encoding and Injection Preventation Requirements.
+Although many of these items cannot be found in penetration tests, the results of not implementing them are usually found in V5.3 - Output encoding and Injection Prevention Requirements.
 Developers and secure code reviewers are recommended to treat this section as if L1 is required for all items to prevent injections.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---:| :---: | :---: |